Seafood mislabelling: Seafood substitution

 Seafood substitution occurs when "one species of fish, crustacean or shellfish is sold as another species".
 Aside from the numerous health risks that are associated with mislabeled fish, seafood substitution is also a form of economic fraud.
 Economic fraud occurs when a lower-priced fish is labeled as a higher priced fish in order to sell the lower-priced fish for a higher price.
 Once someone within the supply chain sells mislabeled seafood, every company or consumer that purchases the mislabeled seafood is a victim of this economic fraud.
 In certain species, mislabeling can be quite substantial, such as in a 2007 study of red snapper in sushi restaurants in Chicago, where none of the 14 samples of "red snapper" tested were, in fact, red snapper.
-In 2008, two high school girls did a study and found that one-fourth of the fish samples with identifiable DNA were mislabeled.
+In 2008, two high school students did a study and found that one-fourth of the fish samples with identifiable DNA were mislabeled.
 In a 2011 two-part study, the Boston Globe tested 183 samples from retailers across the Boston area and found 87 were sold with the wrong species name (48 percent), including 24 of the 26 red snapper samples, mentioning many retailers by name.
 Less than a week after the Boston Globe report, international consumer advocate group Consumer Reports magazine released the results of a study they planned to release in their December 2011, issue which further discussed the extensive amount of mislabeling seen at retail.

 In 2013, the international organization Oceana published an alarming report on a two-year investigation on seafood fraud within the U.S. Over one-third of the collected and analyzed seafood samples were mislabeled.
 Particularly snapper and tuna were the fish species with the highest mislabeling rate.
 With 74 percent, sushi restaurants had the worst level of mislabeled fish.

 Mislabeling is not just occurring in the US.
 In Canada, a study found 34 of 153 fish samples from grocery stores were mislabeled.
 In Ireland, scientists found that 28% of cod products in Ireland are mislabeled and 7% are mislabeled in Britain.
 In a study conducted by the Australian government, 32 of 138 (23%) fish samples were incorrectly labeled.
 Australia found that food service companies (e.g. restaurants) had the highest level of mislabeling with 24 out of 67 (35.8%) samples mislabeled, 5 out of 44 (11.3%) samples from retailers (e.g. fishmongers, supermarkets) mislabeled and 1 out of 24 (4%) samples from wholesalers were mislabeled.
 The Australian study makes sense because certain amounts of mislabeling can occur at each step in the distribution process.